Sergioamjr/twitter-clone-merng-stack/README.md

 - Login automagically.
 - Post a tweet.
 - Like a tweet.
+- Comment a tweet.
 - Delete your tweet.
+- Subscription to new tweets.
 - Follow an user.
 - Unfollow an user.
 - View a single tweet.
 - View a single user.

-## Road map

-- Retweet a tweet.
-- Comment a tweet.
-- Change the app theme.

 ## More details